openstack-archive/installguide-cookiecutter/{{cookiecutter.repo_name}}/install-guide/source/install.rst

 Prerequisites
 -------------

-Before you install and configure the {{service}} service, you must create a database, service credentials, and API endpoints.
+Before you install and configure the {{cookiecutter.service}} service, you must create a database, service credentials, and API endpoints.

 #.
 To create the database, complete these steps: